 Toby’s attention is obviously on Spencer in this part – he’s not thinking about Jenna.
 So I think it’s telling the way he treats Jenna when he’s thinking about something else.
 And if you watch the above GIF, you can see that the second she reaches him, he accommodates her.
 His expression is exactly what a helpful brother would look like.

-Toby and Jenna link up, but their hands are out of sight, so I don’t know if they’re holding hands or if he’s just grabbing her arm.
+Toby and Jenna link up, but their hands are out of sight, so I don’t know if they’re holding hands again or if he’s just grabbing her arm.
 It almost looks a little like he’s got his hand on the small of her back, but I’m not going to say that’s what I think he’s doing.

 His stupid body is in the way so I can’t really see.
 Jenna can tell someone is there, and she asks if it is Spencer.
-Damn this girl is good, though Spencer was a pretty good guess.
+Damn this girl is good, though Spencer was a pretty safe guess.
 She smiles a little.

 That day after school the girls are walking along the sidewalk and they pass by Jenna and Toby’s house.
 Garrett’s car is parked across the street, and suddenly it speeds away.